kleebaum/bayeos/bayeosgatewayclient/README.md

 # bayeosgatewayclient
-A generic Python package to transfer client (sensor) data to a BayEOS Gateway.
+A generic Python module to transfer client (sensor) data to a BayEOS Gateway.

 ## Installation
 You can use either the setup.py script, pip or a Linux binary to install the package.